 Quick to whip up and make ahead easy.
 Pumpkin and Spice Chia Pudding will keep for days in the fridge, ready when you are for a quick breakfast or snack.
 This recipe is vegetarian, vegan and gluten free.

 I’m officially in pumpkin (squash), apple and sourdough making mode.
-If you’ve seen my Instagram Stories this week, you’ve seen it unfold – save the apples.
 I’ve been working on a spiced apple rum quick bread for what seems like forever.
 It was scheduled to be this post.
 But I’m not winning in the quick bread department… It’s not pretty.
 And it’s gotta be pretty!…

 But oh my goodness, it tastes fabulous.
 So it’s back to tweaking the recipe a bit before I share it.
 I’m swimming in apples over here thanks to our generous neighbor and his apple trees!
 So there’s a few other apple recipes in the works.

 I’ve been winning though, in the pumpkin and sourdough department.
 Hooray!
-I can’t wait to share more about the sourdough next week (HINT: giveaway coming!) and more pumpkin goodness is on the way.
+I can’t wait to share more about the sourdough next week and more pumpkin goodness is on the way.